Blazing-Sky-Games/Horizon/README.md

 Turn Based Sci-Fi RPG made in Unity.
 Work in Progress.
 Will eventually be a freeware demo to showcase the team's work.

+*A young hunter, from a remote planet, travels the solar system with a strange old cyborg.
+This duo is on a mission to collect powerful artifacts of an ancient race, gather a party of extraordinary individuals, bring down a sinister plot that could be the end of all things, and all while a century-long war threatens to reignite between the People’s Republic and the Empire of Humanity.
+A light hearted Sci-fi fantasy, where a couple weirdos collect some other weirdos to prepare for the big weirdo wars.*

 ### The Team
 Matthew Draper [(dev blog)](https://blazingskygamesdev.wordpress.com/)